 People using this medication may have serious side effects.
 However, you have been prescribed this drug because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

-Tell your doctor right away if you have any serious side effects, including: signs of kidney or bladder problems (such as change in the amount of urine, pink/bloody urine), mouth sores, joint pain, stopping of menstrual periods, existing wounds that are slow healing, black/bloody stools, severe stomach/abdominal pain, yellowing eyes or skin, dark urine, mental/mood changes, muscle weakness/spasm.
+Tell your doctor right away if you have any serious side effects, including: signs of kidney or bladder problems (such as change in the amount of urine, pink/bloody urine), mouth sores, joint pain, stopping of menstrual periods, existing wounds that are slow healing, black/bloody stools, signs of liver problems (such as stomach/abdominal pain, yellowing eyes/skin, dark urine), mental/mood changes, muscle weakness/spasm.

 This medication may rarely cause very serious effects on the heart, especially when used in high doses, or in combination with radiation treatment or certain other chemotherapy drugs (such as doxorubicin).
 Get medical help right away if you develop: chest pain, jaw/left arm pain, trouble breathing, irregular heartbeat, symptoms of heart failure (such as shortness of breath, swelling ankles/feet, unusual tiredness, unusual/sudden weight gain).

 This medication decreases bone marrow function, an effect that may lead to a low number of blood cells such as red cells, white cells, and platelets.
 This effect can cause anemia, decrease your body's ability to fight an infection, or cause easy bruising/bleeding.
 Tell your doctor right away if you develop any of the following symptoms: unusual tiredness, pale skin, signs of infection (such as sore throat that doesn't go away, fever, chills), easy bruising/bleeding.